Which is the Best Personal Alarm for the Elderly

-Choosing a personal pendant alarm for you or a loved one can be a confusing process.
-There are many different alarms and service providers available and the differences between them can be hard to identify.
+Choosing a personal elderly alarm for yourself or a loved one can be a confusing process.
+There are many different alarms and service providers to choose from and the differences between them can be hard to identify.
 Despite performing the same basic function, different alarms and services are suitable for different people.
 It is worthwhile investing the time to find the alarm that is best for your individual needs.
 This brief guide will highlight the key features to look for in both the personal alarm and the service provider.

 It is also important that the pendant itself is easy to use.
-Most elderly care alarms are operated by pressing a large button located in the centre of the front face of the pendant.
-You must be able to easily press this button; some alarms have attachments available to reduce the pressure required to fully depress the button.
+Most elderly care alarms are operated by pressing a button located in the centre of the front face of the pendant.
+You must be able to easily press this button.
 Accidental activation is a potential issue that good alarms attempt to prevent by recessing the button, so that pushing it against a surface or knocking it against a piece of furniture will not activate the alarm.
+Some alarm providers have attachments available to reduce the pressure required to fully depress the button where dexterity is impaired.

-Modern personal alarms are usually waterproof.
-It is important to ensure yours is, as bathrooms are a high-risk area for falls and, as a consequence, are where having an alarm is particularly helpful.
+Modern personal alarms are usually waterproof, allowing them to be worn in the shower.
+It is important to ensure yours is, as bathrooms are a high-risk area for slips and falls and, as a consequence, are where having an alarm is particularly helpful.

-For a pendant alarm to be truly effective it should be worn whenever in the home, with exception of whilst in bed.
+For a pendant alarm to be truly effective it should be worn at all times.
 It is therefore important that you or your loved one are comfortable wearing it all the time.
 It should not impact on day to day tasks nor make the wearer feel uncomfortable with its presence.
 There are multiple factors to consider when identifying which alarm is likely to be the most comfortable to wear.
 Some of these are relatively simple such as judging the size and weight of the alarm.
 Most modern alarms are smaller and lighter than their predecessors.

 Many alarms have more than one option for method of wearing.
 Typical options include neck pendant or wrist strap.
-With some alarms you will be able to change your method of wearing simply by changing attachments, whilst others will be less flexible.
+With some alarms you will be able to change your method of wearing simply by changing attachment, whilst others will be less flexible.
 Different neck cords and wrist straps may also be composed of different materials, which may impact on personal comfort.
+The slightly larger GPS device can be worn on a secure lanyard around the neck or on a clip which can fasten to any waistband or belt, which may suit the more active.

 Choosing the right service provider is as important as choosing the right alarm.
 The many different companies offering care alarms vary widely in the services they offer, ranging from relatively basic through to full service providers.

 One of the key things to look for in a service provider is the help they offer in identifying the best alarm model for you.
+This service is a genuine lifeline and quality really counts.
 Some providers offer a ‘one size fits all’ product, which they simply post out to you and leave the rest up to you.
 More conscientious providers will visit the prospective wearer personally, take the time to assess their needs and then help the wearer make an informed decision.
 These providers also tend to offer a professional installation rather than expecting you or your family to struggle with wires and cables.
 The installer will be able to accurately identify the optimal location in the home for the alarm receiver unit and ensure that it is functioning properly.
 They will also be able to help with paperwork, making sure all relevant information, such as medical details, are recorded for use by the emergency response centre.

-A high-quality 24/7 Emergency Response Centre is another key part of a good service.
+A high-quality 24/7 Emergency Response Centre is another key part of a good service, ask if the response centre is acredited by the TSA, the Technology Enabled Care (TEC) Standards Authority.
 The best service providers will also offer a customer service telephone line to help with non-emergency questions and troubleshooting.
 They will also proactively stay in contact with you to ensure the best possible service.

 Clarity of pricing is another important factor when selecting a service provider.
 Make sure the advertised figure does include everything and that there are no hidden costs.
 Some providers have extra charges for each use of the button or for maintenance and battery replacements.
 Good providers should be able to give you a clear breakdown of pricing, and include maintenance etc as part of their service.
 It is also important to know what sort of price rises could occur in future, a good provider will have a clear policy on this.
 For example, Helpline have committed to never increasing their price by a higher percentage than the state pension increases for that year.

-Helpline are an established nurse-led full-service provider with a wealth of experience in providing care alarms to the elderly and the vulnerable.
-Helpline are committed to offering an ongoing 5-star service, beginning with helping you select the best alarm for you or your loved one.
-To book an in-house demonstration and consultation with one of Helpline’s friendly regional team members, or just to ask for more information, give our customer service team a call on 03458 247 999.
-If you would like to read more about how Helpline help the elderly live independently in their own homes, check out our other articles on our Elderly Care & Safety Advice Blog
+Helpline are an established nurse-led full-service provider with a wealth of experience in providing personal alarms for the elderly and vulnerable.
+We are committed to offering an ongoing 5-star service, beginning with helping you select the best alarm for you or your loved one.